oriweingart/ng-lit/README.md

 ## 🧙‍♀️ Motivation

-`ng-lit` allows you to boots an old [AngularJS](https://github.com/angular/angular.js) application by using [litElement](https://github.com/Polymer/lit-element) components without refactoring the entire app.
+`ng-lit` allows you to Boost up an old [AngularJS](https://github.com/angular/angular.js) application by using [litElement](https://github.com/Polymer/lit-element) components without refactoring the entire app.

 This way you can incrementally upgrade the application with new [litElement](https://github.com/Polymer/lit-element) components live side by side with old [AngularJS](https://github.com/angular/angular.js) code, until you can fully drop [AngularJS](https://github.com/angular/angular.js) from the app.